CaroleBelliardo/EukaProt_in_PublicSoilMetag/README.md

 # EukaProt_in_PublicSoilMetag

-Bioinformatic python3 scripts to predict eukaryotic proteins in Metagenome-Assembled Genomes (MAGs) data.
+Bioinformatic python3 scripts to predict eukaryotic proteins in Metagenome-Assembled Genomes.

 Dependances: